-This page was updated on May 20, 2020, and provides guidance for eligible researchers to safely return to on-site work.
-Resources and links from earlier versions of this page (March-May 18, 2020) have been moved to the Research Resources & Communications: COVID-19 Pandemic page.
+This page was updated on July 16, 2020, and provides guidance for eligible researchers to safely return to on-site work.
+Resources and links from earlier versions of this page have been moved to the Research Resources: COVID-19 Pandemic page.

 Current Status of Research Activities

 The University of Minnesota has moved to a Sunrise Plan for operations with an overarching goal of protecting the health and well-being of students, staff, and faculty who return to on-site work.

 Our current sunrise stage allows some approved on-site research activities but is limited to work that can only be performed on-site and only with safety measures that reduce viral transmission risk to a minimum.

 What you Need to Know at this Stage of the Sunrise Plan:

 - For developments of the University’s involvement in the distribution of the COVID-19 vaccine, follow the vaccine page of the Safe Campus website.
 President Gabel’s January 8 systemwide communication and January 13 systemwide communication also outlined what the University knows about its vaccine rollout thus far.